dmijatovic/dv4all-wcp/demos/nuxt-demo/README.md

 </client-only>
 ```

-When nuxt is in spa mode wrapping custom elements in client-only markup is not requered.
+When nuxt is in spa mode wrapping custom elements in client-only markup is not requiered.